pimcore/pimcore/doc/Development_Documentation/10_Ecommerce_Framework/03_Installation.md

    * The interfaces define methods that are needed for the two use cases and need to be implemented.

 > For the abstract class use the parent class functionality of Pimcore.
-For implementing the interfaces use either the parent class functionality or the dependency injection functionality of Pimcore (see also [Overriding Models](../20_Extending_Pimcore/03_Overriding_Models.md)).
+For implementing the interfaces use either the parent class functionality or the overriding models functionality of Pimcore (see also [Overriding Models](../20_Extending_Pimcore/03_Overriding_Models.md)).

 ### Product Category